-Praised by Opera News for “brandishing a beautiful, evenly produced, nicely ripe sound,” Michael Adams makes debuts with Seattle Opera as Guglielmo in Così fan tutte and Utah Opera as Marcello in La bohème in the 2017-18 season as well as returns to Washington National Opera to reprise Melisso in Alcina and for the Pilot in Portman’s The Little Prince and the Grand Théâtre de Genève as Masetto in Don Giovanni.
+Praised by Opera News for “brandishing a beautiful, evenly produced, nicely ripe sound,” Michael Adams makes debuts with Seattle Opera as Guglielmo in Così fan tutte in the 2017-18 season.
+He also debuts with Utah Opera as Marcello in La bohème and returns later in the season for his first performances of Silvio in Pagliacci and Betto in Gianni Schicchi.
+He returns to Washington National Opera to reprise Melisso in Alcina and for the Pilot in Portman’s The Little Prince and the Grand Théâtre de Genève as Masetto in Don Giovanni.
+On the concert stage he returns to the Fort Worth Symphony for an all-Bernstein concert under the baton of Miguel Harth-Bedoya.
+Future seasons include a role and company debut at the Grand Teatro del Liceu and returns to Washington National Opera.
 Last season, he sang his first performances of Marcello in La bohème in a return to the Grand Théâtre de Genève.
 He also joined Washington National Opera as a Domingo-Cafritz Young Artist and sang the title role in a special performance of Don Giovanni directed by Francesca Zambello, Prince Yamadori in Madama Butterfly, and the Motorcycle Cop and Prison Guard #1 in Dead Man Walking.
 In the summer, he returned to Des Moines Metro Opera for Ping in Turandot and Donald in Billy Budd.

 The baritone made company debuts as Melisso in a new production of Alcina at the Grand Théâtre de Genève and Lescaut in Manon with Des Moines Metro Opera.
 He recently joined the Deutsche Oper Berlin for a season, singing number of roles including Ping in Turandot, the Marquis in La traviata, Harašta in The Cunning Little Vixen, in addition to covering Neluso in L’Africaine.